Artificial intelligence fueling a rise of sextortion cases

 “So you think I don’t have the pictures anymore?” one read.
 “If you don’t comply with me I swear I’ll f*** up your life an(d) career and nobody will stop me.”

-The man was told he needed to pay for her medical bills and for a new laptop, or the scammer would contact police and he’d have to face a child pornography charge.
+The man was told he needed to pay for her medical bills and for a new laptop, or the scammer would contact the police, and he’d have to face a child pornography charge.
 That victim ended up paying out more than $3,000.

 The man spoke to police after attempting to take his own life, according to court documents.